 Adverse event and product problem reports submitted to the FDA are one source the FDA uses to monitor the safety profile of medical devices.
 These reports may contribute to the detection of potential device-related safety issues as well as to the benefit-risk assessments of these devices.
 While such reports are a valuable source of information, this type of reporting system has notable limitations, including the potential submission of incomplete, inaccurate, untimely, unverified, or biased data.
-This can make it difficult for the agency to confirm whether a device caused a specific event based only on the information provided in a medical device report.
+This can make it difficult for the FDA to confirm whether a device caused a specific event based only on the information provided in a medical device report.
 Complaints or adverse event reports do not necessarily directly indicate a faulty or defective medical device, and adverse event reports alone cannot be used to establish or compare rates of event occurrence.
-Additionally, we may receive multiple reports related to the same event, making it difficult to determine actual numbers of events.
+Additionally, the FDA may receive multiple reports related to the same event, making it difficult to determine actual numbers of events.

-Medical Device Reports Received by the FDA Related to Essure (2002-2018)
+Medical Device Reports Received by the FDA Related to Essure (2002-2022)

-The total number of medical device reports received related to Essure in 2018 is 6,000.
-In 2017, the FDA received 11,854 medical device reports related to Essure.
-The nature and severity of the reports remain consistent with prior years; however, in 2017 and 2018, 73 percent (73%) of all submitted reports cited litigation and may be referencing reports previously submitted to the FDA.
+The total number of medical device reports received related to Essure in 2022 is 1,606.
+In 2021, the FDA received 3,701 medical device reports related to Essure, followed by 16,086 reports received in 2020, 15,083 reports received in 2019, 6,000 reports received in 2018, and 11,854 reports received in 2017.
+The nature and severity of the reports in 2022 remain consistent with prior years.
+In 2022, 44% of all submitted reports cited litigation.
+In 2021, 63% of submitted reports cited litigation, followed by 91% of all submitted reports citing litigation in 2020, 95% in 2019, and 73% in 2018 and 2017.
+Litigation reports may reference information previously submitted to the FDA.

-From 2002 through 2018, the most frequently-reported patient problems were pain/abdominal pain (26,244), heavier menses/menstrual irregularities (13,114), headache (8,398), fatigue (6,912), weight fluctuations (5,853), depression/anxiety (5,175), hair loss (4,880), and hypersensitivity/rash (4,807).
-Most of the reports received listed multiple patient problems in each report.
-The most frequent device problems reported were patient-device incompatibility (for example, possible nickel allergy) (5,206), migration of the device or device component (3,410), dislodged or dislocated device (1,632), device breakage/material fragmentation/fracture (1,533), device operating differently than expected, for example, implant failure or pregnancy (1,058), malposition of the device (336), device difficult to remove (341), and device difficult to insert (335).
-Multiple device problems can also be listed in each report.
+From 2002 through 2022, the most reported patient problem codes were pain/abdominal pain (39,614), heavier menses/hemorrhage/menstrual irregularities (17,649), foreign body/device fragment in patient (10,219), perforation (9,484), headache (8,726), fatigue (7,220), weight fluctuations (6,094), depression/anxiety (5,753), hypersensitivity/rash (5,398), and hair loss (5,108).
+Most of the reports received listed multiple patient problem codes in each report.
+The most frequent device problem codes reported were patient-device incompatibility/biocompatibility (for example, possible nickel allergy or patient's anatomy related to failure) (8,765), migration of the device or device component (5,770), device breakage/material fragmentation/fracture (2,981), dislodged or dislocated device (2,899), device operating differently than expected, for example, implant failure or pregnancy (1,137), malposition of the device (415), device difficult to remove (354), and device difficult to insert (342).
+Multiple device problem codes can also be listed in each report.

 - The top six reported reasons in the device removal reports were:

-- Pain: 60 percent (60%),
+- Pain: 60%,

-- Genital hemorrhage: 14 percent (14%),
+- Genital hemorrhage: 14%,

-- Device dislocation/migration/expulsion: 12 percent (12%),
+- Device dislocation/migration/expulsion: 12%,

-- Perforation: 11 percent (11%),
+- Perforation: 11%,

-- Suspected allergy to metals: 4 percent (4%), and
+- Suspected allergy to metals: 4%, and

-- Device breakage: 3 percent (3%).
+- Device breakage: 3%.

 Most individual reports included more than one reason for device removal.